IMF's Lagarde praises euro deal, urges wider action

 The International Monetary Fund leader on Friday praised an agreement by all 17 members of the euro zone and nine other countries to negotiate a new agreement alongside the European Union treaty with a tougher deficit and debt regime to avoid a repetition of the debt crisis in future.

-EU countries also agreed to provide up to 200 billion euros ($266.24 billion)in bilateral loans to the International Monetary Fund (IMF) to help it tackle the crisis, with 150 billion euros ($199.68 billion) of the total coming from the euro zone countries.
+EU countries also agreed to provide up to 200 billion euros (171 billion pounds) in bilateral loans to the International Monetary Fund (IMF) to help it tackle the crisis, with 150 billion euros of the total coming from the euro zone countries.

 "I appreciate this demonstration of leadership from Europe, and I am hopeful that others will also do their part," Lagarde said in a statement.